Man sentenced 27 years for deadly 2018 Valentine's Day crash that killed 5, dog on Long Island

-The 25-year-old suspect, Jamel Turner, of Bellport, refused to leave his jail cell Tuesday morning.
+The 25-year-old suspect, Jamel Turner, of Bellport, refused to leave his jail cell Tuesday morning for his sentencing.
 He reportedly filed a motion seeking to withdraw his guilty plea, which the judge called "ludicrous."

-All in all, Turner was sentenced to the terms of the April plea deal: to serve 27 years in jail plus five years' probation.
+Turner eventually showed up nearly five hours late and was sentenced to the terms of the April plea deal: to serve 27 years in jail plus five years' probation.

 Turner killed five people and his own dog in a crash on Middle Country Road in Ridge on Valentine's Day in 2018.
 He was fleeing from police -- at a speed as high as 154 miles per hour -- in a stolen car.
 He was reportedly high on marijuana and in possession of crack.